 A wave of grief returns and crashes over me.
 I hold tight and resist its power.

 I meet yet another good man who has a fence around his heart.
 I know this fact about him.
 He’s honest about himself with me.
 But I don’t want to believe it.
 I want to be with someone and I’m drawn in.
 But when I finally see that, once again, this will not end the way I’d hoped, I am tugged back into that old familiar pain.

-Pain I told myself I would never walk though again.
+Pain I told myself I would never walk through again.

 Pain I thought I had learned from.

 And another wave of grief returns and crashes over me.
 Again, I hold tight and resist its power.

 “If you go your way and I’ll go mine

 Are we so helpless against the tide?”

 A date arrives on the calendar.
 To most, this date would be cause for celebration.
 But instead, all I feel is sorrow and another tug back into that old familiar pain.